Occidental College 2020 Summer Research Program Dates: May 26 - August 1. SRP Conference: July 29, 2020.

 Although the SRP is primarily an on-campus residential program, we do have funding available to support a limited number of summer research projects involving travel:

-Students with SRP projects involving short-term travel will be considered for the SRP program -- this a significant change from prior years when only faculty-funded student travel was allowed.
-However, students with travel plans lasting more than a couple weeks will not be accepted to the SRP program since it remains primarily residential in nature.
-Students who want to incorporate international travel into their SRP proposal should use the regular SRP cover sheet and go through the regular application process, but should list all travel costs in the budget section of their proposal package.
+Students with SRP projects involving short-term travel will be considered for the SRP program -- However, students with travel plans lasting more than a couple weeks will not be accepted to the SRP program since it remains primarily residential in nature and funding for travel may have to come from sources other than the SRP program.
+Students who want to incorporate international travel into their SRP proposal should use the regular SRP cover sheet and go through the regular application process, but should list all travel costs in the budget section of their proposal package (the budget section should include the budget cover page and a detail page with a description of what is to be purchased, such as flights, accomodations, supplies - and the source of this information).
+Be sure to state the minimum amount that would be required to make the trip and the project a success.
 Students selected for international travel will have to comply with the IPO International Travel Policy before funds can be awarded.

 - Funds are limited.